House unveils $250 billion tech bill

 Get a daily digest of the most important stories affecting your hometown with the Axios DC newsletter.

-Biden speaks during a CEO conference on semiconductor and supply chain resilience (Amr Alfiky/Getty Images)
+Biden speaks during a CEO conference on semiconductor and supply chain resilience.
+Photo: Amr Alfiky/Getty Images

 The House has introduced its own version of a sprawling $250 billion tech bill that the Biden administration is counting on to address supply chain and chip shortage problems and strengthen U.S. technology and research.

-Why it matters: Having made little headway other key initiatives like the Build Back Better plan, Democrats are looking to iron out differences over this technology spending measure and rake up a legislative win, but they have a long way to go.
+Why it matters: Having made little headway with other key initiatives like the Build Back Better plan, Democrats are looking to iron out differences over this technology spending measure and rake up a legislative win.
+But they have a long way to go.

-Details: The bill, named the America Competes Act, includes $52 billion to encourage more semiconductor production in the U.S. and $45 billion for grants and loans to to improve supply chain resilience and manufacturing — among other programs.
+Details: The bill, named the America Competes Act, includes $52 billion to encourage more semiconductor production in the U.S. and $45 billion for grants and loans to improve supply chain resilience and manufacturing, among other programs.

 - The bill also authorizes $600 million a year to construct manufacturing facilities to make the U.S. less reliant on solar components made in Xinjiang.